-Oryzite is a worldwide patented method to incorporate rice husk up to 85% in all types of thermoplastic composites.
+Oryzite is a worldwide patented method created to incorporate rice husk up to 85% in all types of thermoplastic composites.
 It is the result of a R&D project of more than 10 years, developed between Iban Ganduxé (CEO of Oryzite) and the Montsià Rice Chamber.

 The initiative arose to reuse the rice husk leftover from the millions of tons of rice produced each year since it is indigestible for humans, which makes it one of the largest agro-industrial by-products in the world.